High Energy Astrophysics

 Tabitha is currently working to study and implement best teaching practices in physics and astronomy courses.
 She works with the AstronomUrs program to engage the public in outreach activities and informal education.

 Kyle studies the origins of cosmic acceleration and the cosmological model by observing how galaxies cluster together over scales of hundreds of millions of light years.
 He currently uses spectroscopic observations from the Extended Baryon Oscillation Spectroscopic Survey (eBOSS) and will soon use the spectroscopic observations from the Dark Energy Spectroscopic Instrument (DESI).

 An observational astronomer interested in the application of stellar spectroscopic tools (as well as advanced statistical, multivariate analysis, data mining techniques) to investigate topics ranging from the origins of chemical elements in the universe to the formation evolution of galaxies.

-Anil studies how galaxies form by focusing on the nearest galaxies where we can see individual stars star clusters.
-His current focus is understanding the massive star clusters black holes that form at the centers of galaxies.
-His work uses the Hubble Space Telescope large ground based optical infrared telescopes.
+Anil studies how galaxies form by focusing on the nearest galaxies where we can see individual stars and star clusters.
+His current focus is understanding the massive star clusters and black holes that form at the centers of galaxies.
+His work uses the Hubble Space Telescope large ground-based optical infrared telescopes.

 X-ray astronomy; galaxy clusters; galaxies; black holes; cosmology